-Education is very important and is considered as a gateway to a good career.
-Hence, Indians strive to get a good education from the best colleges- in the country or abroad.
-But the cost of higher education has gone up and can cost a couple of lakhs easily.
+Good Education is considered a gateway to a great career.
+But the cost of higher education today has gone up and can be an issue.

 Lower Interest Rates

-The interest payment on an education loan is allowed Income Tax benefits under Section 80E of the Income Tax Act.
-This can come across as a huge benefit for working professionals who are looking to save some tax.
+The interest payment on an education loan is tax free under Section 80E of the Income Tax Act.
+This is a huge benefit for working professionals who are looking to save some tax.

 Longer Repayment Periods

 The actual tenure of the loan starts after the completion of the course / getting a job.
 It can extend up to 5-7 years after that.

 There is no EMI required during the initial periods of the loan and will only have to be repaid within a certain period post completion of the course.
 For eg. Education loans availed from the Union Bank of India will have to be repaid within 15 years after course and moratorium period.

 Anyone who is looking to pursue higher education can apply for an education loan.
 A co-applicant is generally required.
 It could be your parents, siblings, spouse, etc.